zakarlyya/weather-traffic-incidents/README.md

 #
 #### Contents

-This repository contains all the source codeused  and explanations on how to load, query and tranform the data and generate visuals.
+This repository contains all the source code used and explanations on how to load, query and tranform the data and generate visuals.

 #
 #### Data